Pauullamm/scrape-playground/CONTRIBUTING.md

 4. Create a feature branch: `git checkout -b feat/your-feature`

 ## Development Guidelines 📝
+- Try to periodically pull from the repo to check for changes
+- Try to avoid making large changes each time (commit often)
+- Make sure your branch/pull request is focused on a particular task/bug

 ### Pull Request Process
 1. Ensure all tests pass